All articles

 Marriott STARS perks →

-Insider verdict Frequent guests are consistent on two points: the front desk is genuinely friendly, and window insulation is thin enough that traffic and motorcycle noise carry through on lower and mid floors — request higher up.
+Insider verdict — Guests are consistent on two points: the front desk is friendly, and window insulation is thin enough that traffic and motorcycle noise carry through on lower and mid floors — request higher up.
 A hot-water issue has also come up in recent stays, worth flagging to the front desk immediately rather than waiting it out.
-Elite happy hour (two complimentary drinks) is a real, usable perk if your visit lines up with it.
+The evening welcome drinks in the lobby bar are worth timing your check-in around.

 Best for: Design-forward travellers; a livelier Golden Triangle base